Posted in Poems

 With their creativity explored

-With their thoughts recorded
+With their designs recorded

 With their memory safeguarded